 Examples Of How Technical Foul Is Used In Commentary

-1. Rodman is issued yet another technical foul, his second of the night, for taunting and clapping towards the opposing team.
+1. Lebron James of the Los Angeles Lakers is issued another technical foul, his second of the night, for taunting the opposing team.
 This will be his first ejection this year.

 SportsLingo Goes The Extra-Inch With The Meaning Of Technical Foul

-The penalty for getting a technical foul varies between the high school, college and NBA leagues.
+The penalty for getting a technical foul varies between the high school, college and professional leagues.